 The geographical space of the square is the main theme of the exhibition.
-This starting point is a banal assertion, but one with important visual consequences, particularly for understanding the square as a historical and cultural phenomenon: one cannot see an entire square…from the square itself.
-Exceptions can be found in those historical cities where a difficult to climb cathedral tower offers a wide view of the space, even if not from a great height.
+This starting point is a banal assertion, but one with important visual consequences, particularly for understanding the square as a historical and cultural phenomenon: one cannot see an entire square…from the vantage point of the square itself.
+Exceptions can be found in those historical cities where a difficult-to-climb cathedral tower offers a wide view of the space, even from a relatively low height.

-An obvious truth: squares do not exist by themselves, but only at the centre of settlements.
-This leads to the basic nature of the square and the clearest method to define the square both anthropologically and visually – by relating to the surrounding settlement.
-Whether developed organically, or according to pre-established diagrams and grids, the structure of cities presents a fundamental tension between the space of the square and the rest of their space, immediately visible only from above.
+An obvious truth: squares do not exist in isolation, but rather at the centre of settlements.
+This leads to the basic nature of the square and the clearest method for defining the square both anthropologically and visually – by relating to the surrounding environment.
+Whether organically developed, or following pre-established diagrams and grids, the structure of cities presents a fundamental tension between the space of the square and space outside it, immediately visible only from above.
 Open space versus closed space.
 A space of motion versus a stationary space.
-In Cities for People, Jan Gehl defines the difference between the two parts of the city: “While the streets transmit the idea of motion – move along, please! -, on a psychological level, the squares suggest leisure.
-The circulation spaces ask us to move, move!, the square says: let us stop and see what is going on here!
-Both the feet and the eyes have left an indelible mark on the history of urban planning.
-The base units of the city architecture are spaces of motion – the streets – and of perception – the squares”.
+In Cities for People, Jan Gehl defines the difference between the two parts of the city: “While streets transmit the idea of motion – “move along, please!” – on a psychological level, squares suggest leisure.
+The circulation spaces ask us to “move, move!”; the square says: “let us stop and see what is going on here!”
+Both the feet and the eyes have left indelible marks on the history of urban planning.
+The base units of the city architecture are spaces of motion – the streets – and of perception – the squares.”

-Drone photography means what one may technically call à vol d’oiseau in French or a bird’s eye view in English.
-It is one of the few situations where the technical and artistic languages overlap so successfully.
+Drone photography produces what one may technically call à vol d’oiseau in French, or a “bird’s eye view” in English.
+It is one of the few situations where technical and artistic languages successfully overlap.
 The bird’s eye view is, almost without exception, spectacular.
-This view also has the advantage of making one understand what one may only intuit.
-A deep structure.
-Thus, the exhibition attempts to change the perspective on squares, this time in a figurative sense.
+This view also has the advantage of making one understand what one may only intuit: a deep structure.
+Thus, the exhibition attempts to change our perspective on squares also in a figurative sense.

 The selection of images in this exhibition includes up to approximately 120 squares, located in over 20 European countries (though usually 40 to 60 are present in the exhibition).
-The framed panels are 70 x 50 cm in size, and the images are printed on top quality photographic paper.
-The exhibition also includes a 30-min film running in a loop, collages from aerial shots of European squares, along with classical music.
+The framed panels are 70 x 50 cm in size, and the images are printed on top-quality photographic paper.
+The exhibition also includes a 30-minute film running in a loop, collaging together aerial shots of European squares with an accompanying soundtrack of classical music.

-In Romania, the project also meant the publishing of a book over 500 pages long and which tells the story of European squares.
+In Romania, the project also involved the publication of a book of more than 500 pages, telling the story of European squares.

-The project is co-financed by the Romanian Cultural Fund Administration – AFCN, and the Order of Architects in Romania – OAR.
+The project was co-financed by the Romanian Cultural Fund Administration – AFCN, and the Order of Architects in Romania – OAR.